tacofoundation/mrio/docs/en/python/temporal_utils.md

 ### Returns

 A list of unstacked files.
-The files names are those specified in the `md:id` metadata attribute of the input file.
+The file names are those specified in the `id` coordinate values.

 ### Example